Course Guides and Frameworks

 How to Use the Resources in Specific Courses

-Pre-AP offers two discipline-specific instructional modules per arts course.
-These modules address the specific knowledge and skills needed for dance, music, theatre, and visual art courses while sharing themes of artistic investigation related to structures and sources.
+Each Pre-AP Arts course includes three discipline-specific instructional modules.
+These modules address the specific knowledge and skills needed for dance, music, theatre, and visual art courses while sharing themes of artistic investigation related to structures, sources, and iteration.
 They give focus, shape, and coherence to the skills and practices that are most important for students to develop, and support students across levels of proficiency from emerging to advanced.

-Pre-AP resources are adaptable to a range of arts courses within each discipline and level; for example, in music, the units can be used with a range of performance ensemble types.
+Pre-AP model lessons are adaptable to a range of arts courses within each discipline and level; for example, in music, the units can be used with a range of performance ensemble types.

 Areas of Focus

-- Analysis and interpretation: Students observe, investigate, and discuss a limited number of anchor works and relate these examples to their own creative work.
+- Analysis and interpretation: Students observe, investigate, and discuss a limited number of anchor works, which are works of art central to the themes and content of a particular module, and relate these examples to their own creative work.

 - Peer-to-peer dialogue: Students engage in structured conversations with peers to share ideas, respond to and offer advice on works in progress, critique final works, and discuss next steps.